salesforce/query-focused-sum/multiencoder/README.md

 (For an explanation of the command-line arguments, see [next section](#running-on-your-own-datasets).)

-### Example
+#### Example

-We have also included a complete example, below, for evaluating a checkpoint against the validation set.
+The example below demonstrates how to evaluate a checkpoint against the validation set.
-For this example, you will first need to perform
+Note that you will first need to perform
 Steps 1 and 2 from the [previous section](#reproducing-qmsum-experiments) to populate the `data/qmsum/preprocessed/` directory.

 ```bash